LaNaScripts/arma-valkyrie/README.md

 ### [zone populations](#)
 What's your next adventure look like?
 Spend less time in the editor and more time on the battlefield!
 Feed your sense of adventure with dynamic, self-populating zones that ensure you'll never have the same experience twice.

+* dynamic enemy patrols - random behavior, loadouts, and skills from a pool of predefined encounter groups
+* rural patrols - less populated areas are more likely to enemy fast movers, such as spawn technical patrols as well as civilian smugglers
+* random supply airdrops - supply drops spawn randomly in player inhabited zones
+* supply chasers - enemies are interested in those supplies too!

 ### [resource system](#)
 Salvage resources from the environment to feed your ambitions!
 Trade with ai merchants for [construction](#) materials, vehicles, [food](#) & supplies, repairs, weapon upgrades, or [mercenaries](#).